dkrotx/mkstatic/README.md

 mkstatic
 ========

-mkstatic is Perl-script wich creates a package (self-executable Shell-file) from given executable and it's libraries.
+mkstatic is Perl-script which creates a package (self-executable Shell-file) from given executable and it's libraries.
 Dependencies of libraries itself are also tracked.
 The idea is to launch executable file on another machine even if it DOES NOT HAVE all the libraries installed.
 The goal is similar to statically linked binaries, although it has nothing with actual linkage.